tunaphish/blog/content/notes/favor-depth-of-experience-over-breadth.md

 my mentor suggested I work really hard for a few years to get to a career level and just chill out for a bit.
 I wonder if that is what I should be doing.
 Feels like [[california-syndrome]] Syndrome where I'm putting off my real life until I can achieve this goal.
 There's a defined end date but for most people it's a few years.

+# experiencing media over time
+I've read passages like these before and they really just fly over your head unless you are in the right headspace for it to really resonate with you.
+People change over time.
+The value in reengaging in a piece of media.
+Like the classic 500 Days of Summer example.
+Time to process ideas.
+Passages.
+How they relate to eachother.

+There's the classic example of people reading The Alchemist over the years and relating to different characters each time.

 ---
 # References
 1. The Subtle Art of How Not to Give a Fuck